 Critics will tell you not to plant bamboo because it’s invasive and uncontrollable.
 Yet many gardeners are able to grow bamboo with great success and minimal disruption.
 Of course, the more you know about bamboo, the better your results will be.
 And it always helps to have the right tools for the job.

-When it comes to maintaining and containing an orderly grove of running bamboo, a reliable bamboo root barrier is essential.
+When it comes to maintaining, containing, and enclosing an orderly grove of running bamboo, a reliable bamboo root barrier is essential.
 Not all varieties of bamboo have such vigorous and aggressive root systems, but those that do will require an effective containment strategy.
-Unlike many makeshift devices, Bamboo Shield root barriers, made of HDPE (High Density Polyethylene), are deep enough and sturdy enough to keep bamboo rhizomes in place without degrading.
+Unlike many makeshift devices, Bamboo Shield root barriers, made of HDPE (High-Density Polyethylene), are deep enough and sturdy enough to be effective.
+They can keep bamboo roots and rhizomes in place without degrading.

 How bamboo roots and root barriers work

 Rather than a primary tap root that runs deep under most trees, bamboo is grass with a shallow network of sprawling rhizomes.

 Some bamboo varieties, known as clumpers, maintain very compact root systems that tend not to spread very far.
 Usually, these clumping bamboos prefer warmer climates with tropical or subtropical conditions.

 Alternatively, there are temperate bamboos, also called runners, whose roots and rhizomes will spread and expand almost indefinitely.
 These bamboo species are far more common in most of the United States, Europe, and Canada.
 And these are the varieties you need to be careful with.